-At Boulder Young Chautauqua, students pick a character from history to portray.
-From January to May, they research their character, write a first person monologue, memorize their monologue, and finally perform their monologue.
-Young Chautauqua helps students develop skills in the areas of research, synthesizing data, creative writing, critical thinking, public speaking, and performance.
+At Boulder Young Chautauqua, our students bring history to life.
+From January to May, they research their character, write and memorize a first person monologue, and finally perform in front of an audience.
+Young Chautauqua helps students develop skills in research, synthesizing data, creative writing, critical thinking, public speaking, improvisation, and performance.
 Students also learn about history through their character's eyes.

-Due to the pandemic, the majority of our meetings will be taking place online, starting on January 5th.
-Hopefully, we will have a few socially distanced meetings in the Spring!
-We have one virtual year of YC under our belts, and we’re confident that we can bring YC to Zoom without losing what makes this program fun and special.
-This, of course, includes improv games with Casey and sessions with our fantastic coach Susan Marie Frontczak.
+Meetings are held from 4:30 to 6:00 on Thursdays from January through April.
+The majority of these meetings will be held online.
+Additionally, we hope to have a few optional and socially distanced meetings!
+With two years of virtual YC under our belts, and we’re confident that we can bring YC to Zoom without losing what makes this program special (and fun!).
 As always, we are incredibly grateful to the amazing program Colorado Humanities, whose support makes Boulder Young Chautauqua's continuation possible.

 Please see our Videos & Photo Gallery for examples of Young Chautauqua performances, and our FAQs and Overview of a YC Project for more information.
-We're happy to answer any other questions you have about the Young Chautauqua program.
-You can reach us from the Contact Us page.
+Feel free to contact us any time, we're happy to answer any questions you have about the Young Chautauqua program.
 We hope to see you at our meetings!

 At Boulder Young Chautauqua, we dance with history!